Introduction

 Some examples can be found here.

-You can use broadcasts to refresh your ui, update_on(broadcast::<MyArbitaryStruct>(),|/*bevy query*/|{}); Call it using commands.react().broadcast(MyArbitaryStruct).
+You can use broadcasts to refresh your ui, .reactor(broadcast::<MyArbitaryStruct>(), |/*bevy query*/| { }); Send the event using commands.react().broadcast(MyArbitaryStruct).

 There are others as well.